cosmos/mainnet/README.md

 }
 ```

-To participate in this ceremony, Copy this file to the `gentx` folder in this repo
+Finally, to participate in this ceremony, Copy this file to the `gentx` folder in this repo
 and submit a pull request:

 ```